 Painless Migration with Professional Services & Support

 After choosing NGINX Plus, Quantum went from decision to deployment in two weeks.
-That’s definitely a lot to ask, and NGINX, Inc.’s Professional Services team made the transition a lot easier.
+That’s definitely a lot to ask, and the NGINX Professional Services team made the transition a lot easier.

 During the migration, Breidenstein worked with a dedicated Professional Services engineer.
 “NGINX Professional Services is extremely helpful and knowledgeable.
 The engineer I worked with was great at communicating and teaching me about the process so that I was able to learn along the way.
 I give a very high rating to the support I received and would recommend using NGINX Professional Services for additional installations in the future,” says Breidenstein.

 Quantum Health hasn’t required technical support since the migration, but knowing it’s included with NGINX Plus was a key factor in the decision early on.
 “If something goes wrong, I don’t want to be standing there alone”, notes Breidenstein.
 “NGINX Plus was the only way that I would go because I needed the backing of expert support.”

 While switching to NGINX Plus solved its immediate SSL/TLS and deployment issues, it also prepared Quantum Health for future growth.
 As it brings in new customers and set up new web portals, NGINX Plus provides Quantum Health a solid architectural foundation that can scale more easily than its earlier setup.
 “NGINX Plus has enabled us to increase the number of customers we can support without having to alter our backend configuration,” says Breidenstein.